MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql-copy-activity.md

 ---
-title: How to configure Azure Cosmos DB for NOSQL in copy activity
+title: How to configure Azure Cosmos DB for NoSQL in copy activity
-description: This article explains how to copy data using Azure Cosmos DB for NOSQL.
+description: This article explains how to copy data using Azure Cosmos DB for NoSQL.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to